Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/10-get_moving_with_alveo/03-xrt-memory-allocation.md

 `./03_buffer_map alveo_examples`

-The program will output a message similar to this:
+The program will output a message similar to the following:

 ```
 -- Example 3: Allocate and Map Contiguous Buffers --